szaghi/FoBiS/README.md

 FoBiS.py build -exclude foo.f90 bar.f
 ```

-FoBiS.py will recursively search for _program_ files into the directories nested into "./" and, excluding _foo,f90_ and _bar.f_, all other files will be parsed and, in case, built.
+FoBiS.py will recursively search for _program_ files in the directories nested in "./" and, excluding _foo.f90_ and _bar.f_, all other files will be parsed and, in this case, built.

 ### <a name="build-target"></a>Build a specific target